Marks of Indifference

-I located a copy of the original catalogue and photographed each spread of the essay after a popular style of online documentation used for artist books—a format that promotes the desirable material qualities of such objects over the transmission of their content.
+I located a copy of the original catalogue and photographed each spread of the essay after a popular, fragmented style of online documentation used for artist books—promoting the desirable material qualities of such objects over the transmission of their content.

 The resulting photographs were transferred back into a book layout and printed.